Dog Lymphoma: When to Euthanize

 A diet filled with easy-to-digest fatty proteins is recommended, like chicken, pork, fish, turkey, and eggs.

-Be sure to avoid beef as it is more difficult to digest.
+Be sure to avoid beef, as it is more difficult to digest.
+Foods rich in flavonoids, like pomegranates, may also help reduce tumor growth.

 When should I stop chemotherapy on my dog?